 “Performing Activism and Actively Performing: A Rhetorical Reflection on Scholar (Sl)Activists.”
-Conference on College Composition and Communication, Pittsburgh, PA, forthcoming March 2019.
+Conference on College Composition and Communication, Pittsburgh, PA, March 2019.

 “Reviving Parrhesia: Public Risk as Spiritual and Rhetorical Discourse.”
 Rhetoric and Religion in the 21st Century, Knoxville, TN, October 2018.

 “Rhetorics of Inclusion and Justice: Confronting Historic Racism through Eloquentia Perfecta.”
 Rhetoric Society of America Biennial Conference, Minneapolis, MN, May 2018.